Shannon Braddock

-Shannon Braddock (born 1969 or 1970) is an American politician who was appointed King County Executive on April 1, 2025, after Dow Constantine resigned.
-A Democrat, she is the first female King County executive.
+Shannon Braddock (born 1969 or 1970) is an American politician who was appointed King County Executive on April 1, 2025, after Dow Constantine resigned to become CEO of Sound Transit.
+A Democrat, she was the first female King County executive.
+She was succeeded by Girmay Zahilay, who was elected in 2025.

 Biography

 Braddock was raised in Bellingham, Washington, where her father was a City Council member and state legislator before serving as secretary of the state Department of Social and Health Services.
 She graduated from Western Washington University, and later the University of Washington where she earned her Master of Public Policy.

 Prior to working in the King County government, Braddock worked as a congressional aide, an aide to the Democratic Lieutenant Governor Bob Bullock, and a legislative representative for Lafayette PTA.
 In 2010, she was hired as chief of staff to then-County Councilmember Joe McDermott after she volunteered for his campaign.
 In 2017, Braddock began working in the County Executive office under Constantine, moving up to Deputy Executive in 2023.